 The measures we have are all rate based measures, a numerator over a denominator population.
-We have 10 outpatient measures and 3 inpatient measures.
+We have a total of 13 provider specific measures that include inpatient as well as outpatient services.
 They are as follows:

 Discharged on Antithrombotic Therapy for Stroke.
 Based on PQRS measure 32.
 This measure is a lot like the old core measure stroke 2, it measures whether an eligible patient received antithrombotic therapy as they were discharged from the hospital, unless there is documented contraindications.

 Perioperative Temperature Management.
 Based on PQRS measure 193.
 This measure can be compared to the old core measure SCIP 10, it measures if a patient going into a long surgery had warming techniques employed and if the patient’s temperature was monitored in the perioperative period.

 - Hemoglobin A1c Poor Control.
 Based on PQRS measure 1.
 This is simply an entry field for the patient’s hemoglobin A1c level if they are diagnosed with diabetes.
 This measure creates at least two opportunities for improvement: the frequency of testing, and the medication management of patients who are not well-controlled.

 Screening or Therapy for Osteoporosis in Women 65 and Older.
 Based on PQRS measure 39.
 The measure dictates that if an eligible female patient has had a screening for osteoporosis, and if a diagnosis for osteoporosis is made during a visit, they should also be getting treatment for it, unless there’s clinician documentation of a reason for excluding the patient from therapy.